casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 ```
 Once the session code is compiled you can deploy it on a Casper Network.

-## Deploying the Session Code
+## Installing Session Code
-Before you deploy the session code to the Mainnet or Testnet, you can do a trial run on the a local network using [NCTL](/dapp-dev-guide/building-dapps/setup-nctl).
+Before you install the session code on the Mainnet or Testnet, you can do a trial run on the a local network using [NCTL](/dapp-dev-guide/building-dapps/setup-nctl).

-You can deploy the session code on the Testnet using the following command:
+You can install the session code on the Testnet using the following command:

 ```bash
 casper-client put-deploy \